AdobeDocs/commerce-operations.en/help/performance/application-server.md

 >[!NOTE]
 >
->Don't use the `--state-monitor` mode in production.
-It is only designed to be used for development and testing.
-It will create a lot of output files and run slower than normal mode.
+>Do not use the `--state-monitor` mode in production.
+It is only designed for development and testing.
+It creates many output files and will run slower than normally.

 >[!NOTE]
 >